-Amy has worked with the BTC Institute since 1999, but came on staff full time in June 2004.
-She serves as the coordinator for most of the adult outreach and continuing education programs offered.
-The BTC Institute model for adult educational experiences aim to connect theoretical learning with concrete examples through the use of hands-on laboratory experiences for every level of adult learner, from non-scientist to those with many years’ laboratory experience.
-In addition to her role as coordinator, Amy serves as an instructor and is involved in the design, development, implementation and evaluation of new and existing courses for adults.
+Amy has been on staff at the BTC Institute since 2004.
+She serves as the Education Director.
+In this role, she coordinates curriculum design, development, implementation, and evaluation for college-level and graduate-level courses offered through the Institute, in addition to professional development offerings and high school courses.
+The BTC Institute model for educational experiences aims to connect theoretical learning with concrete examples through the use of hands-on laboratory experiences for every level of learner, from non-scientist to those with many years of laboratory experience.

-Amy is a member of the American Association for the Advancement of Science, The American Society for Engineering Education, the American Educational Research Association and BioForward.
-She has served as both a mentor and instructor for the Dane County Youth Apprenticeship Program in Biotechnology.
-In addition, Amy holds adjunct faculty positions with the UW-Madison School of Medicine and Public Health Clinical Laboratory Sciences program and the UW-Madison Neuroscience Training Program and a staff position as an educational researcher at the Wisconsin Center for Educational Research.
+Amy has served as both a mentor and instructor for the Dane County Youth Apprenticeship Program in Biotechnology.
+In addition, Amy holds an adjunct faculty position with the UW-Madison Neuroscience Training Program and a staff position as an educational researcher at the Wisconsin Center for Educational Research.